kreskohq/kresko-protocol/README.md

 ### General

-- All external functions are contained in the facets, `hardhat-diamond-abi` will combine their ABI to a separate artifact (Kresko.json) after compile.
+- External functionality lives in Facets, Use IKresko.sol or the artifact generated using `hardhat-diamond-abi` for aggregate ABI.

-- Core logic is mostly defined inside library functions.
-These internal functions are attached to the minter storage struct for ease of use.
+- Logic (mostly) lives inside internal library functions.
+These libraries are then attached globally to structs for convenience.

-- Storage is used through a inline assembly pointer inside free function.
-To access the storage (+ attached internal lib functions) simply call the free function anywhere within the diamond.
+- Storage is accessed with inline assembly slot pointer assignment.
+To access the storage (+ attached library functions) simply call these storage getter functions anywhere.

-- Note that Staking, AMM and KreskoAsset contracts do not live inside the diamond scope.
+- Vault, Factory and KreskoAsset contracts do not live inside the diamond scope.

 ### State